Legal Employment of Employees in Poland — Regardless of Whether You Have a Legal Entity or Not: Employer of Record (EOR) Services for Startups

 Solution:

-The EOR company assisted in structuring trainer contracts under Umowa o dzieło, clearly defining tasks that met contract requirements:
+Employer of record services for startups structured trainer contracts under Umowa o dzieło, clearly defining tasks that met contract requirements:

 • Development of personalized training programs documented in written form.